 Fair Hours of Work

 Every worker has the right to a regular contract of employment which provides security of hours and certainty of income.
 There must be an end to low and zero hour contracts and precarious work practices.

 Every worker has the right to be represented without fear of victimisation and to have a union represent them in collective bargaining negotiations with their employer.
 This right is recognised by the United Nations as a fundamental human right.
 The European Convention on Human Rights also recognises the right of workers to be represented and to engage in collective bargaining.
 Ireland has no legal framework which supports workers seeking to assert these rights.

 Respect, Equality & Ethics at Work

 Every worker is entitled to be treated with respect and dignity, as they go about their work.
-No one at work should be subjected to bullying or any other form of abusive behaviour.
+No one at work should be subjected to discrimination, harassment, bullying or any other form of abusive behaviour.
 To ensure this right is vindicated, a national Charter of Workplace Ethics must be developed and put in place.